 Indian food at 24 Degrees, named so because it is 24 degrees from the Equator

-The Equator Bar provides an ideal setting for sipping cocktails while watching an Maldivian sunset.
-Every evening, the resort has local musicians come and play and during holiday weekends they have a big band and dance party in the beach.
+The Equator Bar provides an ideal setting for sipping cocktails while watching a Maldivian sunset.
+Every evening, the resort has local musicians come and play and during holiday weekends, they have a big band and dance party on the beach.
 When you land in Male, you will see signs that say alcohol and products containing alcohol are restricted by law, you can’t bring any alcohol into the country, the only place you can drink is in the resorts.

 Wellness and Ayurveda treatments at the Spa